open-mmlab/mmagic/docs/en/user_guides/inference.md

 # Inference in MMEditing

 We provide APIs for you to easily play with state-of-the-art models on your own images or videos.
 Here we provide some task-specific demo scripts for your reference.

 ## Run a Demo of Image Inpainting

-You can use the following commands to test a pair of images for inpainting.
+You can use the following commands to test images for inpainting.

 ```shell
 python demo/inpainting_demo.py \